 People are rushing the ropes from the time the club opens, and at the end of the day it’s first come first serve.

 If you feel like this is a lot of information to take in, then you’re right, it is.

 We’re out to demystify the process and make your reservations as simple as possible.
 We want you to enjoy your big night, and not spend time worrying about line items on your bill.

 You’ll pay less than menu price for any two bottles you’d like, and not be responsible for any extra payment or tips at the club.
-At most events, we’ll actually have one of our hosts go in to prepay for your bottle and give out the necessary tips to ensure great service all night.
+As part of any of our VIP Packages, we’ll actually have one of our hosts go in to prepay for your bottle and give out the necessary tips to ensure great service all night.
 All you have to do is show up and party.

-One of our most popular deals is at Hyde Bellagio, where the bottle price is $550 for any standard vodka, rum, tequila, etc. For two bottles you would pay $1100, plus 8% tax, 2% service fee, and a minimum of 18% gratuity for a total price of $1408.
+One of our most popular deals is at On the Record, where the bottle price is $350 for any standard vodka, rum, tequila, etc (already cheap for Vegas).
+For two bottles you would pay $700, plus 8.4% tax, 10% service fee, and a minimum of 18% gratuity for a total price of $954.80.